stride3d/stride-docs/en/manual/assets/asset-bundles.md

 > [!NOTE]
 > When loading a bundle, it's dependencies are loaded automatically.

 Assets can then be loaded via the **content system**.
-For more information, visit the [use an asset in code page](use-an-asset-in-code.md).
+For more information, visit [Use an asset in code](use-an-asset-in-code.md).

 ## Bundle location

 Bundles are located in `data/db/bundles` next to the built executable.
 You can recognize them by their name.

-For more information about the build location, visit the [build file structure page](../files-and-folders/building-the-game/build-file-structure.md).
+For more information about the build location, visit [Build file structure](../files-and-folders/building-the-game/build-file-structure.md).

 ![](media/asset-bundle-location.webp)